What Is BIMI, Why You Need It, and How To Implement It in 2022

 For example, CNN is one of the real-life examples of BIMI’s use.
 So if you check cnn.com in the BIMI Lookup & Generator tool, you’ll see that CNN’s domain is indeed BIMI compliant:

-Groupon, Aetna, The Home Depot are other examples of top brands that use BIMI.
+Groupon, Visa, Ikea are other examples of top brands that use BIMI.

-Note that, at the moment, you still can add a logo to your emails without BIMI, and since only about 10% of companies are BIMI compliant, it means that the majority of brands displaying logos in your inbox do it some other way.
+Note that, you can still can add a logo to your emails without BIMI, and since only about 3% of apex domains globally are BIMI ready and 0,002% have VMC certificates, it means that the majority of brands displaying logos in your inbox do it some other way.
 For example, messages from Canva come with a colorful logo, but if you check canva.com, the lookup tool will tell you that “BIMI record not found for canva.com”.
 Yet, BIMI is the only way that can bring any security benefits.

 If you’ve done everything and it’s still not working, you might want to get help from your IT specialists, ESP, or reach folks at the BIMI Working group.